johnalison/WorkingPhilosophy/BookNotes/TheFabricOfReality.md

 - All four basic strands have the unusual status of being simultaneously accepted and rejected, relied upon and disbelieved, by most people working in those fields.

+- Kuhns theory explains the succession from one paradigm to another in sociological or psychological terms, rather than as having primarily to do wiht the objective merit of rival explanations.
+  This is a fatal flaw that forces Kuhan to deny that there has been objective improvement in successive scientific explanations, or that such improvement is even possible.
+  The growth of objective knowledge cannot be explaine in Kuhns theory

+- The Copenhagen interpretation was motivated to avoid the conclusion that reality is multi-valued,and for that reason alone it is incompatible with any genuine explanation of quantum phenomena
+  Generations of physicists have found it sufficient to regard interference as a "black box", where Quantum theory is used to predict the outcome, but they neither know nor care how the output comes about as a result of the input.
+THere are two branches of physics where this attitude is impossible b/c the internal working of QM is the subject matter: Quantum computation and quantum cosmology.

+- The idea AI is possible in principle is not taken for granted by the feild, however the opponents dont seem to understand that they are contradicting a fundamental principle (The turing principle) of a fundamental discipline.

+- Very few philosophers agree with Poppers claim that there is no longer a "problem of induction".
+Both Poppers and Everetts heretical innovation was the claim that the methodology has been valid all along.

+- Although Darwin made no ue of any specific law of Newtons, his discovery would he been inconceivable without the world-view underlying those laws.
+No one could have explained what life is under Keplers conception of a "law of physics" they would have been looking for a law that mandates elephants in the same way that Keplers lays mandate ellipses.
+This is the sense in which the problem of "What is consciouness?" is expected to depend on quantum theory.
+It will not invoke a specific QM process, but it will depend crucially on the QM (multiversal) world picture.
+We dont know what consciouness is, but it is intimately related to growth and representation of knowledge within the brain.
+We therefore need to understand knowledge as a physical process.
+Such an explanation has been elusive in the classical theory of computation.
+But, as  explained above, in quantum theory there is a good basis for one: complexity that extends across large numbers of universes.

+- On the face of it, the price of understanding interference is to create or exacerbate many philosophical problems.
+But we see that the very opposite is the case.
+The fruitfulness of the multiversal theory in contributing to the solution of long-standing philosophical problems is so great that it would be worth adopting even if there were no physical evidence for it at all.

+- Individually all four theories have explanatory gaps that can make them seem narrow, inhuman and pessimistic.
+But when taken together as a unified explanation of the fabric of reality, this property is reversed.
+Instead of denying free will, placing human values in a context where they appear trivial and insignificant, it is a fundamentally optimistic world-view that places human minds at the center of the physical universe, and explanation and understanding at the center of human purposes.